CNinnovation/TypeScript/integration/Lab08.md

 ## User Interface Logic

 1. Create a Hello class for the Hello view
-2. Use jQuery to retrieve the
+2. Use jQuery to retrieve the HTML elements to access the HTML elements
+3. Add a click event to the button
+4. Retrieve the value of the input element
+5. Invoke the greet method
+6. Write the result to the div element

 ```javascript
 /// <reference path="./helloworld.ts" />